Packer-Lab/imagingplus/docs/source/making-plots.rst

 ``packerlabimaging`` provides a number of convenience plotting functions to create the most commonly made plots for 2photon imaging analysis.

-All of these pre-built plots are demo'ed in the :ref:`tutorials` page.
+All of these pre-built plots are demo'ed at `Tutorial - making plots`_.

+.. _Tutorial - making plots: Tutorials/Tutorial-3-Making-useful-plots.ipynb

 Available plotting functions:
 +++++++++++++++++++++++++++++